elixirland/xlp-book-club-API/README.md

 Refer to the ‘Requirements’ section for a detailed list of specifications for your application.

 ## Preview
-Watch this short clip to see an example implemenation in action.
+Watch this short clip to see the final result in action.

 [preview.webm](https://github.com/user-attachments/assets/135893ed-42ab-420b-925f-4c736ae1db78)